Discovery of a radio jet in the Cloverleaf Quasar at z = 2.56: Multi-band Observational Data and Data Reduction

 \subsection{VLA Archival data}

-\subsubsection{VLA 8 GHz continuum}
+\subsubsection{VLA 8.4 GHz continuum}

-The Very Large Array (VLA) 8 GHz data were obtained from the NRAO archive\footnote{\url{https://data.nrao.edu/portal}}.
+The Very Large Array (VLA) 8.4 GHz data were obtained from the NRAO archive\footnote{\url{https://data.nrao.edu/portal}}.
+This data have been originally presented by \citet{Kayser1990}.
 The project IDs are AS357 and AC243, which were performed on 13 Jan.\ 1989 and 04 Feb.\ 1989, respectively.
 Both observations were done with the A-configuration of the VLA.
 The total observing time was $\sim$5 hours and 4 hours, with $\sim$1.5 hours and 1 hour effective on-source time, respectively.
 Each on-source scan took 15 minutes and 10 minutes with a sampling time of 1 second.
-In both observations, 3C~286 (1328+307) was adopted as both flux and bandpass calibrators, while the phase calibrator was 1413+135.
+In both observations, 3C~286 (1328+307) was adopted as both flux and bandpass calibrators, while the phase calibrator was 1413+135 in B1950 (or, J1415+1320 in J2000).
 The receivers were configured with two spectral line windows (SPW), centring at 8.415 and 8.464\,GHz, respectively.
 Each SPW covers a 50 MHz bandwidth, offering a total bandwidth of 100\,MHz, with full stock polarisations.
 The baselines of both observations range from 15\,k$\lambda$ to 950\,k$\lambda$ in the UV space.

 The data was first imported to {\sc AIPS} and converted to the {\sc uvfits} format.
 We use {\sc casa} (ver.\ 6.1.0) to calibrate the data manually following standard procedures.
 We then image the data with task {\sc tclean} in {\sc casa}, with the `mfs' mode.
-We adopted natural weighting to ensure maximised sensitivity.
-The final synthesised beam is $0.32\arcsec \times0.27\arcsec$ with a position angle of $-33\deg$.
+We use a Briggs weighting with a {\sc robust} of 0.5.
+The final synthesised beam is $0.25\arcsec \times0.23\arcsec$ with a position angle of $-47\deg$.
 We then convert the equatorial coordinate from the B1950 epoch to the J2000 epoch with task {\sc imregrid}.
-The rms noise level is ${\sim}5.0\,\rm{\mu Jy\,beam^{-1}}$.
+The rms noise level is ${\sim}14\,\rm{\mu Jy\,beam^{-1}}$.